BuildBoy12/CreativeToolbox/README.md

   - on/off (Enables or disables randomly auto respawning)
   - time (value) (Changes the number (in seconds) it takes to respawn a player)
 - autoscale (on/off)
-  - on/off (Enables or disables auto-scaling in the game)
+  - on (value) (Enables auto-scaling and sets everyone to the value that is set)
+  - off (Turns off auto-scaling)
 - explode ((id/name)/(asterisk)/all)
   - id/name (Explodes the specified user)
   - (asterisk)/all (Explodes everyone)